|Alias|| Light of the West|

 Cersei has been haunted since childhood by a prophecy made by a wise woman, Maggy the Frog, who was reputed to have magical powers.
 The woman correctly predicted Cersei's marriage and mutual infidelity with a king.
 She went on to prophesy that Cersei would outlive all her children, who would die as kings and queens, and that after everything she had was taken away by a younger and more beautiful queen, the valonqar (High Valyrian for “little brother”) would come to end her life.
-Young Cersei was so terrified by this prophecy that she murdered her close friend Melara Hetherspoon, who had been present, suggested that if they never spoke about it, the prophecies (which included Melara's death) would not come true.
-Cersei, later in life, recalls how Melara died shortly after their visit to Maggy, and it is heavily implied, though never confirmed, that Cersei killed Melara, to prevent the girl from speaking of it.
-She has always identified the valonqar as Tyrion, and eventually comes to worry that Margaery Tyrell might be the younger and more beautiful queen.
+Cersei is frightened by this prophecy.
+Her friend, Melara Hetherspoon, who had been present, suggested that if they never spoke about it, the prophecies (which included Melara's death) would not come true.
+Cersei, later in life, recalls how Melara died shortly after their visit to Maggy, and it is heavily implied, though never confirmed, that Cersei killed Melara, to prevent the girl from speaking of the prophecy.
+Cersie has always identified the valonqar as Tyrion, and eventually comes to worry that Margaery Tyrell might be the younger and more beautiful queen.

 When Cersei was a girl, her father promised her that she would marry Prince Rhaegar and would one day become queen.
 She was delighted by this news and became infatuated with Rhaegar upon their first meeting at the tourney for King Aerys II.
 However, King Aerys rebuffed Tywin's offer, later marrying Rhaegar to Elia Martell.